 -

-Mashup Score: 34Postpartum urinary retention: an expert review - 10 month(s) ago
+Mashup Score: 34Postpartum urinary retention: an expert review - 1 year(s) ago

 Postpartum urinary retention is a relatively common condition that can have a marked impact on women in the immediate days following childbirth.
 If left untreated, postpartum urinary retention can lead to repetitive overdistention injury that may damage the detrusor muscle and the parasympathetic nerve fibers within the bladder wall.
 In rare circumstances, postpartum urinary retention may even lead to bladder rupture, which is a potentially life-threatening yet entirely preventable complication.